-If you are one of the lucky few who managed to get a ticket to Glastonbury this year, after two years of delays (thanks Covid) you've still got decisions to make.
-You might have already sorted out just who you want to see this year - Billie Eilish and Kendrick Lamar are amongst headliners - but, perhaps most importantly, is the question of where you are sleeping.
+If you are one of the lucky few who managed to get a ticket to Glastonbury this year, you've still got decisions to make.
+You might have already sorted out just who you want to see this year - Lana Del Rey and Lizzo are amongst the 2023 headliners, and you might have decided what to pack to Glastonbury this year - but, perhaps most importantly, is the question of where you are sleeping.
 Because where you camp and affect your WHOLE weekend.

 If you're new to Glastonbury then trust us on this: you've got absolutely no concept of how enormous the site actually is, so turning up without a plan is not to be advised, especially if you're meeting friends there.